by : RJ Fisher last update: September 2020

-First things first, whenever I mention Peranakan food or Nyonya food, they are actually the same.
+Peranakan food or Nyonya food, first things first, whenever I mention these two cuisines, they are actually the same.
 It’s just two different names for the fusion between Chinese and Malay cuisine and cooking techniques.
 As a result this passionate love triangle produced some of the best tasting and creative dishes to be found in South East Asia.

 Singapore, Kuala Lumpur and in particular George Town on Penang Island are the major foodie towns to find the best Peranakan and Nyonya food.

 Read: How to get to Malaysia and getting around in Malaysia

 Save this article to Pinterest for later?
 Click on the save button in one of the images below.

 History of Peranakan and Nyonya food

 From the 15th to the 17th century, Chinese immigrants moved to what is nowadays Malaysia, Singapore and Indonesia.
 The immigrants brought their cuisine, recipes and cooking techniques, but had to replace some of the original ingredients with local substitutes.
 At the same time, they also developed a palate for the food of their new home, which stimulated fusion cooking.

 Over time the original Malay people really started to appreciate the new cuisine.
 Nowadays, Peranakan and Nyonya cuisine is part of the cultural heritage and readily available for us all to enjoy.